 "THE LIFE & MUSIC OF DJANGO REINHARDT"

-In anticipation of the upcoming Story Mansion performance, The Rolling Zone sat down with Montana Manouche violinist Nancy Padilla to talk all things Django and breathing new life into the gypsy jazz tradition in Southwest Montana.
+The Rolling Zone sat down with Montana Manouche violinist Nancy Padilla to talk all things Django and breathing new life into the gypsy jazz tradition in Southwest Montana.

 RZ: Montana Manouche is gearing up for a birthday celebration of Django Reinhardt and his Gypsy jazz music later this month.
 What can attendees expect from this evening of music and festivities?